Seattle Seahawks vs. Chicago Bears NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Bears stats and trends

-- The Bears have been underdogs by 6.5 points or more seven times this year and covered the spread once.
+- Chicago has played 14 games, with four wins against the spread.

+- This season, the Bears have just one against the spread win in seven games as an underdog of 6.5 points or more.

-- Chicago's games this season have hit the over on five of 14 set point totals (35.7%).
+- Chicago has hit the over in 35.7% of its opportunities this season (five times in 14 games with a set point total).

-- Chicago is 2-3 against the spread and 1-4 overall when the team puts up more than 20.1 points.
+- Chicago is 2-3 against the spread and 1-4 overall when the team records more than 20.1 points.

 - The Bears have turned the ball over 25 times this season, 11 more turnovers than the Seahawks have forced (14).